 You are permitted to bring a camera into The Federal Building for a naturalization proceeding.
 Otherwise, cameras and audio recording/transmitting devices are only permitted upon specific judicial approval.
 Cameras that are embedded in other approved devices (i.e., cell phones) may not be used in The Federal Building without specific judicial approval.

-Laptops in the building
+Laptops in the Building

-The Bankruptcy Court operates a wireless network in the courtrooms for use by attorneys to access case-related information.
+The Bankruptcy Court operates a Wifi network in the courtrooms for use by attorneys to access case-related information.
 Laptop computers and other appropriate electronic devices may be used in the courtrooms for presentations to the Court, to view case documents through the PACER system, and to access other appropriate information.